nhattran02/esp32-idf-course/README.md

-# esp32-idf-course
+# ESP32 IDF COURSE
-Course on the ESP32 IDF
+This repository where we cover the essentials of the ESP using the IDF.